killthebuddh4/gadfly-go/README.md

 - you never edit a node in the parse tree, you only deprecate them
 - the parse tree represents a decision making process that the AI will incorporate
-- one way to think about how this works is that it uses LLMs and execution history to discretize the continuous decision space
+- one way to think about how this works is that it uses LLMs and execution history to discretize the continuous decision spac
 - one way to think about what the copilot is doing is “how to write a program that proves a fact about the world”
 - similar to the previous bullet, there’s a way to think about is synthesizing